Doctoral Program

 • Character: Mandatory

-• Review procedure: Report from the tutor/supervisor and the professors of the research line who attended the seminar.
-The report should assess the doctoral candidate's depth of background knowledge, clarity of presentation, approach to the topic, and ability to engage in debate and discussion.
-The seminar summary, including aspects of the debate, and the reports will be included in the personalized activity log.
+• Monitoring procedure: Report from the supervisor/director and the professors from the research area who attend the seminar.
+The report should assess the depth of knowledge of the background, clarity of presentation, approach to the topic, and the doctoral candidate's ability to debate and discuss.
+The seminar summary, including aspects of the debate and the reports, will be included in the personalized activity log document.

 • Mobility: No mobility actions are planned